What to Look for in a Pre-Paid Funeral Plan

 But more importantly, those who remain in their marketplace plan after becoming eligible for Medicare could start to accumulate similar late fees for Medicare Part B, which covers outpatient and preventative care like doctor visits and tests.
 Part B has a monthly premium that changes each year (it is $104.90 a month in 2016).
 Individuals who don't sign up for Part B when they first become eligible can pay a 10 percent premium penalty for each year that enrollment is delayed.
 However, there is an exception.

 Those who get their marketplace coverage through their employer -- plans that are called Small Business Health Options (SHOP) -- need to talk to their employer to see whether they need Medicare in addition to their employer coverage.
 If the employer has more than 20 employees, insureds do not need to sign up for Part B right away because the employer's health plan will be the primary insurer.
 Upon retirement, there is a special enrollment period of eight months to sign up for Part B, without penalty.
 If the employer has fewer than 20 employees, insureds should enroll in Medicare Part B when first eligible.
-For more from the Medicare Rights Center on how Medicare interacts with employer coverage, click here.)
+For more from the Medicare Rights Center on how Medicare interacts with employer coverage, check out this resource page.)

 There may be a similar penalty for failing to sign up for Medicare Part D, the prescription drug benefit, when a Medicare beneficiary first becomes eligible.